Remote IDE (VS Code)

 If you have Windows Subsystem for Linux (WSL) installed in your computer, you need to follow the instructions for Windows (PowerShell).

-1. In VSCode, select Remote-SSH: Connect to Host… and after the list populates select ccv-vscode-node
+In VS Code, select Remote-SSH: Connect to Host… and after the list populates select ccv-vscode-node

 After a moment, VS Code will connect to the SSH server and set itself up.